rathoresanskriti/cis/README.md

 # cis
-this is my first day - Sanskriti Rathore
+this is my bad day - Sanskriti Rathore